PowerDNS/pdns/docs/markdown/authoritative/running.md

 to the inner process and terminate it, after which it terminates itself.
 Requests that require data from the actual nameserver are passed to the inner process as well.

+## Logging to syslog on systemd-based operating systems
+By default, logging to syslog is disabled in the the systemd unit file to prevent the service logging twice, as the systemd journal picks up the output from the process itself.

+Removing the `--disable-syslog` option from the `ExecStart` line using `systemctl edit --full pdns` enables logging to syslog.

 # Controlling A Running PowerDNS Server
 As a DNS server is critical infrastructure, downtimes should be avoided as much as possible.
 Even though PowerDNS (re)starts very fast, it offers a way to